 - Analyses of key m-commerce trends;

 - Information on the key market players.

-Across Australia more and more users are now shopping online from the comfort of home, while at work, and even impulse buying using mobile devices.
-While online sales have been growing at around 20%-30% annually, the overall market share is still only around 10% of the overall market.
-Many users cite availability, convenience, pricing and delivery options as some of reasons for purchasing online.
+While online sales have been growing at around 20-30% annually, the overall market share was still under 10% of the overall market in early 2015.
+Many users cite the reasons of availability, convenience and pricing as well as delivery options as some of the reasons for purchasing online.

 There are many choices from offshore e-tailers offering low cost deliveries, with onshore businesses that operate a retail web presence providing service and communication at a local level.
 Low start-up costs and minimal barriers to entry have seen many enterprises including bricks and mortar stores and online only stores successfully operating in the direct sales to consumers market.

 Australians are one of the world’s biggest users of online banking.
 EFT (electronic funds transfer) is very popular in Australia, and the BPAY consortium, owned by Australia’s Big Four banks, is widely used to pay bills.
 However, the more consumer-driven developments such as m-banking took longer to emerge.
 After decades of procrastination, and ultimately pushed by development from companies such as Apple and Google, the era of m-payments has now taken off in a big way, with all four banks now facing breakneck growth in m-payments.
 Further expansions are expected in other sectors of m-banking as smartphones and tablets are quickly becoming customers’ preferred way to interact with their banks.
 By the end of 2015 it is expected that m-banking will have overtaken the online banking in the number of transactions done electronically.